TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 37/Psalms 37.19.md

 ---

-They shall not be put to shame in the time of evil; And in the days of famine they shall be satisfied.
+They shall not be disappointed in the time of evil.
+In the days of famine they shall be satisfied.